 So that’s the background sorted, how am I going to do the ‘new’ Eastern European armies?

-To get the new equipment mix for each one it will be a combination of what kit they are currently using and back-dating it, using the ‘rule of cool’ and bunging in what I like, or basing it on a real country’s one – for example I went with Nigeria being the base for Poland as I wanted to use Vickers Tanks (figured that Poland’s love of the Vickers before the war would continue) and I liked the mix of APC’s they had too.
-So there’s scope for some interesting mix of vehicles including some nice kit-bashing potential, but there will be no armies full of great kit.
+To get the new equipment mix for each one it will be a combination of what kit they are currently using and back-dating it, using the ‘rule of cool’ and bunging in what I like, or basing it on a real country’s one – for example I went with Nigeria being the base for Poland as I wanted to use Vickers Tanks (figured that Poland’s love of the Vickers before the war would continue and they’d end up developing them themselves/license produce them as nice and cheap) and I liked the mix of APC’s they had too.
+So there’s scope for some interesting types of vehicles including some nice kit-bashing potential, but there will be no armies full of great kit.
 I’m going to try and limit the use of US stuff as much as I can and there is a strict no-Soviet/Russian kit rule being applied.

 I have now set it up so that each of the Armies I will be building will have a separate page under this page’s tab, please look at the header to find it in the drop down menu and thanks for reading!